MarcZxc1/bva-server/DEMO_SCRIPT.md

 - "Look at this product - it has a Critical risk score of 85.
 This means it's either running very low on stock or expiring soon."
 - "Here's a product with a High risk score - it needs attention but isn't urgent yet."

-### Step 3: Show Product Trends
+### Step 3: Show Product Trends (Purchasing Pattern Visibility)
 1. Point out the trend badges (Best Seller, Trending, Slow Moving, Flop)
 2. Click on a Best Seller product
+3. Show the average daily sales metric

 **Talking Point:**
-"SmartShelf also categorizes your products by performance.
-Best Sellers are your top 20% performers - these are products you want to keep well-stocked.
-Flop products have zero sales and might need marketing help."
+"SmartShelf also categorizes your products by performance, giving you clear visibility into purchasing patterns.
+Best Sellers are your top 20% performers - these show you what customers prefer to buy.
+The system calculates average daily sales, so you can see exactly how fast each product is moving."

+**Purchasing Pattern Insights:**
+"This is how BVA solves the lack of visibility problem.
+Instead of guessing what customers want, you can see:
+- **Best Sellers** (like Premium Cotton T-Shirt with 10 daily sales) - These are what customers buy most
+- **Trending products** (like Tank Top with 8 daily sales) - These are gaining popularity
+- **Slow Moving products** - These show declining interest
+- **Flop products** - These have zero sales, indicating customers aren't interested"

 **Example from Demo Data:**
-- "This 'Premium Cotton T-Shirt' is marked as Best Seller - it's one of your top performers."
+- "This 'Premium Cotton T-Shirt' is marked as Best Seller with 10 average daily sales - this tells you customers prefer this product."
+- "This 'Chicharon' from Shopee has 15 average daily sales - it's a best seller, showing strong customer demand for Filipino pasalubong."
-- "This product is marked as Flop - it has zero sales.
-We can use MarketMate to create a bundle campaign for it."
+- "This product is marked as Flop with zero sales - this purchasing pattern shows customers aren't interested, so we need marketing help."

 ### Step 4: Show Product Details
 1. Click on an at-risk product to see details